 Graduates of Mechanical Engineering can venture either into traditional industries of manufacturing, systems, production or design and can otherwise choose to go through the academic route by going for a PhD after BTech thus becoming researchers at universities and organisations.
 Further, after a few years of industry experience, individuals can also acquire advanced degrees such as an MBA, or Master of Management Studies to enter senior-level roles.
 Let’s take a look at some of the major career pathways in this field.

 Automation Engineering has expanded into a full-fledged domain in itself with the introduction of advanced computerised tools and techniques and the need to make vehicles adaptable to human comfort levels.
-After studying Mechanical Engineering, you can opt to work in this field under areas of design, production and development of vehicles and handling responsibilities of improving systems of exhaust, hydraulics, aerodynamics, emissions as well as take care of financial and cost management.
+After studying Mechanical Engineering, you can opt to work in this field in the areas of design, production and development of vehicles and handling responsibilities of improving systems of exhaust, hydraulics, aerodynamics, and emissions as well as take care of financial and cost management.

 Working as an aerospace engineer, you can expect to work in the creation and improvement of designs and mechanical systems of aircraft, satellites, weapon systems, missiles, etc. Further, one can choose to specialise in specific components of an aircraft as well.
 Aerospace engineers also work in investigation of aircraft mishaps and accidents.
 To build a career in mechanical engineering in this field, a combination of both an advanced degree as well as some years of industry experience is needed.